 The distributed ledger technology represents a new frontier of innovation and should dramatically improve the way we do business in the energy and commodity industry.
 Digitization is radically reshaping the industry.

-Blockchain can support a wide range of applications, and it’s already being used for peer to peer payment services, supply chain tracking and more.
+Blockchain Technology can support a wide range of applications, and it’s already being used for peer to peer payment services, supply chain tracking and more.
 We want to use blockchain to optimize the antiquated arena of commodity trade finance.
 The current process is based on the exchange of paper documents and is labor intensive; we have multiple friction points with high processing costs and limited automation.
 Distributed ledger technology brings some much-needed innovation into our industry.

 Blockchain Solution for the US Crude Oil Market